Uncategorized

 The legislation, the "Communi...
 Read more

-Just a few weeks ago, at around 2:43 a.m., a woman was driving her Cadillac Escalade on the freeway when she felt like she had a flat tire.
-She pulled over near the Coit Road exit and her two male passengers got out to...
+Just a few years ago, at around 2:43 a.m., a woman was driving her Cadillac Escalade on the freeway when she felt like she had a flat tire.
+She pulled over near the Coit Road exit and her two male passengers got out ...
 Read more

 DWI Field SobrietyTesting